okeefe123/support-bundle-analysis-dashboard/README.md

 ## Environment

 Before you can properly run the application, you need to create an environment that includes the various R packages that are used to perform ETL processes and visualize results.
 This can be done by navigating to `Environments > Create Environment`.
-Specify to `Customize before building` and use the existing base image `5.7 Domino Standard Environment Py3.9 R4.3.1` and then enter tthe following into `Dockerfile Instructions`:
+Specify to `Customize before building` and use the existing base image `5.7 Domino Standard Environment Py3.9 R4.3.1`.
+Enter the following into `Dockerfile Instructions`:

 ```